Here at TGGS we pride ourselves on getting involved in our local community in many different ways.

-Our school works hard to support good causes, both national and local.
+We work hard to support good causes, both local and national.

 The Poppy Appeal is strongly supported in our school, with far more being collected in donations than much bigger schools.